carsongross/ronin/Connecting-to-a-Database.md

 layout: default
 ---

-Connecting Tosa to a database is easy: simply place a text file with the extension ".dbc" somewhere in your Gosu classpath.
-The contents of the file should be a single JDBC URL.
-For example, if you have an H2 database called "test.db", the contents of your .dbc file should be

-`jdbc:h2:test.db;USER=sa;PASSWORD=`
+To connect to a database, you need to tell Tosa what JDBC connection string to use.
+In Ronin, this is done in `config.RoninConfig`:

+    if(m == DEVELOPMENT) {
+      AdminConsole.start()
+      db.model.Database.JdbcUrl = "jdbc:h2:file:runtime/h2/devdb"
+    } else if( m == TESTING ) {
+      db.model.Database.JdbcUrl = "jdbc:h2:file:runtime/h2/testdb"
+    } else if( m == STAGING ) {
+      db.model.Database.JdbcUrl = "jdbc:h2:file:runtime/h2/stagingdb"
+    } else if( m == PRODUCTION ) {
+      db.model.Database.JdbcUrl = "jdbc:h2:file:runtime/h2/proddb"
+    }

 (Modify the username and password as appropriate.)
 Note that relative URLs are resolved relative to where you launch Gosu from, not relative to the .dbc file itself.
+Also note that different database strings are used depending on the mode of the application, which is a common pattern.

-Next, create a file with the extension ".ddl" alongside your .dbc file.
+Next, create a file with the extension ".ddl" in your source code.
 This file contains the database schema in standard [DDL][1] format.
+In Ronin, this will go in the `db` package, by convention.

 That's it!
 You can now access the types in your database.
-The package in which those types live is determined by the location of the .dbc file in your classpath, plus the name of the .dbc file.
-So if your file is named "test.dbc", and it's in a folder called "db", the types will be in a package called `db.test`.
+The package in which those types live is determined by the location of the .ddl file in your classpath, plus the name of the .ddl file.
+So if your file is named "test.ddl", and it's in a folder called "db", the types will be in a package called `db.test`.

 Note: if you're using either H2 or MySQL, Tosa will automatically